 With those initial steps completed, you’re all set to begin planning the details of your event!

 Follow the ”Getting Started” Guide

-With the foundational planning complete and you can start comprehensively planning your event.
+Now that the basics are completed, you can start comprehensively planning your event.
 You’ll see a short on-screen guide that will make sure you complete each essential step.
-As you progress in your planning the completed steps will be checked, to help you keep track of your progress.
+As you progress in your planning, the completed steps will be checked off to help you keep track of your progress.
 Once you’re done, or you’ve had enough of the guide, simply dismiss it and continue as usual.

 Configure General Settings

-Take a minute to review system settings to see if they suit your needs:
+Take a minute to review the system settings and verify that they suit your needs:

-- Go to Email Addresses and check that the Info Email, Reply-to Email, and test email are correctly set to addresses that make sense for you.
+Go to Email Addresses and check that the Info Email, Reply-to Email, and Test Email are correctly set to addresses that make sense for you.
 You can put any address that you own in here.
-If you want to change the “From Email”, you’ll need to contact Grenadine to authorize us to send email on your behalf, but all other addresses can be set as you wish.
+If you want to change the “From Email”, you’ll need to contact Grenadine to authorize us to send an email on your behalf, but all other addresses can be set as you wish.
 Here’s a blog post that explains custom email addresses in detail: Sending emails from your own domain

 Happy event planning!